ericabxy/wadder/README.md

         Print each entry in the directory starting with "--index=" and ending with "--end=".
 Each entry is printed on a new line with a " " separator between each metadata.
 If the "--indexed" flag is set, prepend each entry with its index in the directory.
-If "--end=" is not set this will print only one entry.
+If the "--save" flag is set, save each entry listed as a raw lump file.

 --save